 - Grammar: Students will learn how to proofread their writing for subject-verb agreement, capital letters, and punctuation using the proofreading symbols.
+Is there a different between a singular and plural noun?
 What does the word irregular mean?
-How can a noun be irregular?
+How can you identify an irregular plural noun?

 - Vocabulary: Each week students have 12 new vocabulary words and complete different activities each day (sentence completion, synonym/antonym, matching, word meaning, and context clues).

 - Reading: An important skill we will be practicing is reading articles or passages and answering comprehension questions.
-There are three types of connections that readers can make: Text-Text, Text-Self, and Text–World.
-First, a Text-Text connection is a connection between two texts.
-Next, a Text-Self connection is a connection between the text and yourself.
-Finally, a Text-World connection is a connection between the text and the world.
-Good readers are always making connections when they are reading!
+The three types of connections that good readers make: Text-Text, Text-Self, and also Text–World.
+A Text-Self connection is when the reader can connect the text to his/her life.
+Next, a Text-Text connection is a connection between texts.
+Finally, a Text-World connection is when the reader can connect the text to the world.

 - Spelling: Each day the students will learn two or three commonly misspelled words and a mnemonic device to help them remember correct spelling.
 They will write a sentence for each word to demonstrate an understanding of its meaning and of conventional spelling.